ernsheong/jonlinblog.com/source/blog/2015-04-06-personal-encounters.html.markdown

 Well, I suppose three's a charm for the stubborn person that I was (and perhaps still am).

-But perhaps with great encounters there will be great responsibility someday.
+But perhaps with great encounters there would be great responsibility someday.